 For most of us, peace is more than just the absence of conflict.
 It’s a place of restorative calm that we can find both within and without.
 Although there are as many ways to find peace as there are individuals seeking it, the path to peace has two key components: mindfulness – full attention in the present moment – and stillness, a separation from the relentless cacophony of daily demands on our time and attention, and the worried anxious thoughts that scurry constantly through our conscious minds.

-Where Do We Start with Finding Peace?
+Where Do We Start with Finding Peace of Mind?

 Finding peace begins with letting go of negative thoughts and attachments to circumstances in our lives, so activities that promote mindfulness, movement and a sense of connection with the world around us are powerful ways to create this sense of calm.
 Create something.
 Move the body.
 Spend time in nature.
 Pay attention.
 Help others.
 Find stillness in meditation or prayer.

 Creative work is a powerful tool for finding inner peace.
 Like meditation and movement, creativity promotes mindfulness and offers a retreat from the pressures of our daily lives.
 Even in times of great trauma and stress, a creative activity such as drawing, painting or making pottery provides a refuge from negative thoughts, fear and anger.
 Because of its power to create healing and peace, creative work can become a spiritual practice all its own.

 Movement and activity also help to find peace.
 Walking, biking, dancing – anything that gets the body moving, especially outdoors, can create a sense of peace.
 Moving the body requires mindfulness, or attention to the present moment, and allows the body to produce endorphins for improved mood and well-being.
 Like meditation, exercise releases attachment to those stressful thoughts, anxieties and anger caused by too much chaos and too much conflict.